-10.1 Although there are a range of candidates from underrepresented groups who have been successful throughout the process and are detailed on a waiting list, there is a risk that during the next 36 months those candidates who have not yet been successful in gaining a position may become disengaged and seek/find employment elsewhere.
+10.1 Although there are a range of candidates from underrepresented groups who have been successful throughout the process and are detailed on a waiting list, there is a risk that, over the coming months, those candidates who have not yet been successful in gaining a position may become disengaged and seek/find employment elsewhere.
 All candidates still need to satisfy the final stages of the recruitment process and there is also a risk that if the underrepresented candidates are not successful at this stage, then the Authority may not achieve the stretch targets.